 “It will attract investment from both domestic and global institutional investors as we as domestic retail investors.
 We are not depending on just FDIs,” she told the House.

-About the ownership of NaBFID, she said, “The government’s stake will start from 100 per cent but eventually long time later it will be brought down to 26 per cent.
+She said about the ownership of NaBFID, “The government’s stake will start from 100 per cent but eventually long time later it will be brought down to 26 per cent.
 But, there will always be 26 per cent presence of the government at all times.
 It will be professionally run and the government will only appoint the chairman.
 Other appointments will be done by the Banks Board Bureau and not by the government.”